osisoft/OCS-Docs/Documentation/SequentialDataStore/Quick_Start.md

 To follow along with the steps in this section, you will first need an account, tenant and associated security credentials.
 If you have not already acquired an account, email [OCS support](mailto://cloudservices@osisoft.com) at OSIsoft Cloud Services.

-You will be mainly working on [OSIsoft Cloud Services portal](https://cloud.osisoft.com/).
+You will be mainly working on the [OSIsoft Cloud Services portal](https://cloud.osisoft.com/).
 Sign into the portal using the credentials associated with the tenant.
 You will also need a namespace and administrative client keys.

 #### Step 1: Acquire a Namespace